hvent90/prism/README.md

 - uses that as entrypoints into the codebase's function call graph
 - using pathfinding between the entrypoints, as well as neighbors N hops away and the inheritance graph, build a context string (access to inheritance graph allows for various levels of detail for context to allow for wide understanding of codebase with mimimal context bloat)

+enjoy the rest of the readme, which is certified AI slop tier:

 # 🔮 Prism - Code AST Visualizer

 A code analysis and visualization tool that extracts Abstract Syntax Trees (AST) from Python code and visualizes them as graphs.